Easy homemade marzipan/almond paste. So easy, so quick, so versatile, so addictively delicious! And now you can make it anytime, anywhere.

 In part it comes down to where you live.
 In Europe it’s widely referred to as marzipan whereas here in North American the term almond paste is more common.
 But there’s also a difference in the ratio of almonds to sugar as well as consistency.
 Almond paste is softer and is used in baked goods.
 Marzipan is firmer and is used in making candies/chocolates or as fondant for cakes.
 Marzipan also uses rose water.
 To adjust this recipe according to what you’re using it for, follow this recipe as instructed for almond paste (I still include the rose water because it tastes amazing), or add an extra 1/4 cup or more of ground almonds until you reach a firmer consistency (one that you can roll out with a rolling pin without it sticking).

 LIKE THIS RECIPE?
-Be sure to SUBSCRIBE to my blog for FREE email updates when new recipes are posted!
-(See the very top right of this webpage)
+Be sure to SUBSCRIBE to my blog to receive email updates of our latest recipes (no spam, ever).

 Let’s get started!